Patronics/OctoPrint-PrinterAlerts/README.md

-# OctoPrint-M117PopUp
+# OctoPrint-PrinterAlerts

-Octoprint plugin to send M117 gcode messages to OctoPrint's built in alerting system.
+Octoprint plugin to use OctoPrint's built in alerting system to notify users about "Printer Waiting for user" messages.

-Note: this plugin does NOT work with files on the SD card.
+Note: this plugin might NOT work with files on the SD card.
+(Untested)

 ![screenshot](screenshot.png)